HexShad0w/HexaGrabber/README.md

 2. The popup will display all URLs extracted from the current page.
 3. Toggle between **dark mode** and **light mode** as desired using the switch in the popup.

-## Development

-To set up the development environment:

-### Prerequisites
-- Chrome or a Chromium-based browser.
-- Node.js (if you plan to work with additional modules or tools).

-### Project Structure